fontforge/designwithfontforge.com/en-US/Spacing_Metrics_and_Kerning.md

 ## <strong>Metrics Menu Commands for editing metrics</strong>

-<strong></strong>'Center in Width' — This centers the current glyph within its current width.
+<strong></strong>'Center in Width' &mdash; This centers the current glyph within its current width.

-'Window Type' — FontForge's Metrics Window can be set to behave in 2 ways for metrics adjustment;
+'Window Type' &mdash; FontForge's Metrics Window can be set to behave in 2 ways for metrics adjustment;

-- 'Advance Width Only' — in this mode metrics view may only be used to adjust the advance widths of glyphs.
+- 'Advance Width Only' &mdash; in this mode metrics view may only be used to adjust the advance widths of glyphs.
-- 'Both' — In this mode metrics view will adjust either the advance width or kerning values.
+- 'Both' &mdash; In this mode metrics view will adjust either the advance width or kerning values.

-'Set Width' — this command allows you to change the width of the current glyph.
+'Set Width' &mdash; this command allows you to change the width of the current glyph.

-'Set LBearing' — allows you to change the left side bearing value.
+'Set LBearing' &mdash; allows you to change the left side bearing value.

-'Set RBearing' — allows you to change the right side bearing value.
+'Set RBearing' &mdash; allows you to change the right side bearing value.

 ## <strong>A basic approach to spacing</strong>